Чтобы скачать документ введите ваш email.

 If someone dies without a will in Italy, the assets are divided among the closest family members according to intestate succession laws.
 The surviving spouse and children share the assets, with specific portions depending on the number of children.
 If no children exist, the spouse may inherit everything or share it with the deceased's parents or siblings.
 If no spouse or children are present, the assets go to parents, siblings, or more distant relatives.
 If no relatives exist, the assets go to the state.

-How to transfer property in divorce proceeding in Italy?
+How to transfer property in divorce proceedings in Italy?

 In Italy, transferring property during a divorce involves several steps: